ProximoSrl/ProximoSrl.github.io/_posts/2014-09-09-about-this-blog.md

 We want to share what we have learned so far and what we'll learning in the next months (and yes.. some code too).

-### Who
+### Who we are
-My name is Andrea [Andrea](/about/andreabalducci/), I run a small (4 devs) software house in Italy, in a place so beautiful to stop me from relocating abroad, and I'm very active in the local dev communities.
+My name is [Andrea](/about/andreabalducci/), I run a small (4 devs) software house in Italy, in a place so beautiful to stop me from relocating abroad, and I'm very active in the local dev communities.

 I failed twice at blogging, this is my 3rd try and the first one in English (well beyond my comfort zone).